buepro/typo3-pizpalue/Documentation/Administration/Extensions/Form.rst

 .. note::

-   You might have a loo to the contact form (yaml definition and content element) to see how it could be done.
+   You might have a look at the distribution ``pizpalue_distribution`` to see how it can be used.
+Have a look to the contact form yaml definition as well as the page where the form is used.

 .. _admin_form_emailfinisher: